Requests for flexible working arrangements

 Download the fact sheet:

 Requests for flexible working arrangements form part of the National Employment Standards (NES).
-As of 1 January 2010, the NES apply to all employees covered by the national workplace relations system, regardless of the applicable industrial instrument or contract of employment.
+The NES apply to all employees covered by the national workplace relations system, regardless of any award, agreement or contract.

 The NES include a right for certain employees to request flexible working arrangements (such as changes in hours of work) from their employer.
 An employer can only refuse such a request on ‘reasonable business grounds’.